Philadelphia's Academy of Vocal Arts to Present Concerts for Typhoon Relief, 11/30 & 12/14

 These artists have all volunteered their time to support this tremendous cause.
 They have starred in major roles at the Metropolitan Opera in New York, San Francisco Opera, English National Opera, Lyric Opera of Chicago, Royal Albert Hall, and many other renowned opera houses throughout the world.
 And with recognition from distinguished competitions such the Metropolitan Opera National Council Auditions, George London Foundation Vocal Competition, Gerda Lissner Foundation International Vocal Competition, and the Loren L. Zachary National Vocal Competition, these artists continue to showcase their vocal firepower and achievements in opera.

-The "Voices for Relief" second concert will take place tonight, Saturday, December 14, 2013, starting at 7:30 pm.
+"Voices for Relief" concerts will take place on Saturday, November 30, 2013 and Saturday, December 14, 2013, both starting at 7:30 pm.
 Tickets are $25 and all proceeds will go to Red Cross International.
 Reservations are strongly suggested.
 To purchase tickets by phone call 267.687.1496 or make reservations online at www.fpcphila.org/voices-for-relief/.